webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Introduction

 The Web Push protocol {{!RFC8030}} is an intermediated protocol by necessity.
-Messages from an Application Server are delivered to a User Agent via a Push Service.
+Messages from an Application Server are delivered to a User Agent (UA) via a Push Service.

 ~~~
  +-------+           +--------------+       +-------------+